 The permittee shall retain a copy of the SWPPP required by this permit (including a copy of the permit language) at the construction site (or other local site accessible to the LDEQ and the public) from the date of project initiation to the date of final stabilization.
-The permittees with day-to-day operational control over SWPPP implementation shall have a copy of the plan available at a central location on-site for the use of all operators and those identified as having responsibilities under the plan whenever they are on the construction site.
+The permittees with day-to-day operational control over pollution prevention plan implementation shall have a copy of the plan available at a central location on-site for use by all operators and those who are identified as having responsibilities under the plan whenever they are on the construction site.
 A copy of the plan must be readily available to inspectors during normal business hours.